 Fats in our diet come in two main forms.
 Saturated fats are hard at room temperature, such as butter, cheese and the fat on meat.
 Unsaturated fats are soft or liquid at room temperature.
 You would find them in fish oils and oils from plants and seeds.
 In a fat molecule there are spaces for hydrogen atoms to attach.
 A saturated fat molecule has no spaces left – it is saturated with hydrogen.
 Unsaturated fats have spaces where hydrogen could attach.

 A generally healthy diet makes sense for those with MS. Maintaining a healthy weight can reduce the impact of some MS symptoms, including insomnia and incontinence.
 Adjusting your diet can be a relatively easy way for you to take control of your MS and try different options.
 However, a healthy diet needs to take into account cost, convenience and palatability too.
 You will find more on choosing an appropriate diet for MS in our series on diet and MS.

 In this section, we look at the different kinds of fats and the evidence for their effect on MS. The evidence comes from studies using different amounts and types of fatty acids, and providing them in different ways, along varied dietary regimes.
 This means that evaluating them can be difficult.
-Although there are some interesting findings, there is not enough evidence to suggest that all people with MS should follow a particular dietary regime.
+Although there are some interesting findings, there is not enough evidence to suggest that all people with MS should follow any specific dietary regime.

 In the UK, we are all advised to reduce the amount of saturated fats in our diet and replace them with unsaturated fats.
 Saturated fats include coconut and palm oil, as well as fats from dairy and meats.
 High levels of saturated fats are associated with risk of MS, and also obesity and cardiovascular issues.
 Obesity is linked to higher levels of inflammation and immune stimulation, and may make MS symptoms worse.